 Expert training at ACC is your prescription for a healthy career

 Modern prescription drugs allow people to enjoy lives that are increasingly free from disease and ailments, but as long as illness and injury exist, so will the demand for prescriptions and professional pharmacy technicians to fill them.
 With the primary role of preparing medications under the direction of a pharmacist, pharmacy technicians may also perform related clerical duties, working shifts throughout the day or night in a variety of settings.
-ACC offers a nationally accredited Pharmacy Technician Certificate Program.
+ACC offers a nationally accredited Pharmacy Technician Certificate Program as well as an AAS Degree.
 Students receive a healthy dose of practical experience in our state-of-the-art pharmacy lab along with expert classroom instruction and practicum externships in both retail and hospital pharmacy settings.
-Additionally, students earn an employer-preferred certificate in Sterile Product Preparation and Aseptic Technique and are eligible and well-prepared to take the national Pharmacy Technician Certification exam.
+Additionally, students can earn a variety of advanced specialty certificates in Sterile Compounding, Non-Sterile Compounding, Chemotherapy Compounding, Pediatric Preparations, and other areas of advanced pharmacy practice.
+Program graduates are eligible and well-prepared to take the national Pharmacy Technician Certification exam.

 This program has specific program requirements and prerequisite courses.
 Acceptance to ACC does not guarantee admission to this program.
 Applicants must undergo a criminal background check and receive required immunizations.
 Program applications are accepted on a first come, first served basis until filled.
 However, all applications must be received by July 1 for the fall semester or November 1 for the spring semester.
 Talk to an advisor before applying.